Puzzle Pin

 • If making this project with a group of children, spray paint the pieces ahead of time and let the kids glue them together and decorate them.

-Back General
+Back to General Crafts